Healthy Tips and Advice for New MomsThis post may contain affiliate links. Please read my disclosure.

 #4 | Try to take a bath or a shower every day

 It sounds simple, but taking a shower every day (even if it was just for 10 minutes) gave me time to unwind and feel like a normal adult.
 It’s amazing how much a shower or bath can do for your mood.
 Along the same lines, try to change out of your PJs after your shower – it’s the first step to motivating you to get out of the house!

 #5 | Get Moving

 This doesn’t necessarily mean going to the gym every day (which, if you’re at home alone with your little one, is nearly impossible!)
 But try to find ways to stay active a few times a week if you can.
 When you start out, keep your fitness goals small and manageable – anything counts – even if it’s just a 10 minute walk!
 Some of my favorite ways to get a little exercise when my daughter was born was to do yoga or strengthen my core in my house when she napped, or to take her on walks around our neighborhood.

 #6 | Eat

 This might sound like a no-brainer, but it is a huge challenge getting meals together while taking care of a little one by yourself (while your partner is at work and you’re still on leave).
 Make sure you don’t skip breakfast and take advantage of the naps during the day to prep your other meals so that it doesn’t end up being 5pm and you still haven’t eaten lunch (this did happen to me quite a few times when my daughter was first born!)
+Consider taking a multivitamin.